TABLE OF CONTENTS

 For a beginner’s guide on the best thermal pastes in the market, check our article on the topic.

 Lower Ambient Temperature

-If all else fails, try lowering the ambient temperature of the environment of your PC.
+If all else fails, remove your case’s side panel and try lowering the ambient temperature of the environment of your PC.

 For PC builds, performance potential is always inversely proportional to the temperature of the internal components.

 That’s why doing what you can to minimize the thermal metrics of your components is always worth the time and effort; especially for a performance-heavy GPU.